cablespaghetti/cablespaghetti.github.io/_posts/2021-03-06-aws-spot-instances-in-production.markdown

 ### AWS Node Termination Handler

-The [AWS Node Termination Handler](https://github.com/aws/aws-node-termination-handler) is run as a Kubernetes DaemonSet so there is an Pod on every Node in your cluster.
-It listens for a number of different AWS events, but the one we care about is the "Spot Instance Termination Notification" which comes 2 minutes before a Spot Instance is terminated.
+If you are _not_ using Managed Node Groups, the [AWS Node Termination Handler](https://github.com/aws/aws-node-termination-handler) listens for "Spot Instance Termination Notification" events from AWS (and a number of others).
+These events come 2 minutes before your nodes are terminated.

 When it receives one of these events it will gracefully Cordon and [Drain the Node](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/), to move the Pods to other instances before the Node is terminated.

+One of the advantages of Managed Node Groups is that this is all handled for you without running additional services.

 ## Setting up your Auto Scaling Groups

-The Kubernetes [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler) is quite particular about how your Auto Scaling Groups are set up.
+The Kubernetes [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler) is quite particular about how your Auto Scaling Groups (or Managed Node Groups) are set up.
 This will also impact how your Nodes are labelled when they join the cluster, so you can identify which ones are On Demand and which are Spot.

-The Cluster Autoscaler only works properly if you have a separate Auto Scaling Group for each Availability Zone you want to use.
+The Cluster Autoscaler only works properly if you have a separate Auto Scaling Group (or Managed Node Group) for each Availability Zone you want to use.
 It also needs the Nodes to be of the same *CPU and RAM capacity*, so it can properly estimate what will fit on new nodes it spins up.

 In practice we've gone with this configuration:

 * A set of three Auto Scaling Groups set to request `m5a.xlarge` On Demand instances; for `us-east-1a`, `us-east-1b` and `us-east-1c`.
 These Nodes are labelled with `capacity-type=on-demand` when they join the cluster by adding parameters to the `bootstrap.sh` script in the EKS Worker Node AMI; [this article covers how that works](https://aws.amazon.com/blogs/opensource/improvements-eks-worker-node-provisioning/).
 * A set of three Auto Scaling Groups using a mixed instances policy (mentioned above) which request Spot Instances of `m5.xlarge`, `m4.xlarge` and `m5a.xlarge` in the same AZs.
 These are labelled with `capacity-type=spot`.
 * A set of three Auto Scaling Groups requesting Spot `m6g.xlarge` ARM instances ([see my ARM cluster article]({% link _posts/2021-02-20-managing-multi-arch-kubernetes-clusters.markdown %})).

+The only difference when using [Manged Node Groups](https://aws.amazon.com/blogs/containers/amazon-eks-now-supports-provisioning-and-managing-ec2-spot-instances-in-managed-node-groups/), is that changing the Node labels can be done from the AWS Console rather than editing the `bootstrap.sh` parameters.

 We then use the [Priority Expander](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/expander/priority/readme.md) in the Kubernetes Cluster Autoscaler to make the Spot Auto Scaling Groups higher priority than the On Demand ones, so the On Demand groups are only scaled up if capacity is not available in the Spot groups.
 The [Helm Chart](https://github.com/kubernetes/autoscaler/blob/master/charts/cluster-autoscaler/values.yaml) helpfully makes this really easy to configure.